|

 Photograph Collection, 1930s

-25 b & w photo prints
+25 B/W photo prints

 SWCPC 739 E1

 gins.
 Most were taken in cotton fields.
-Some of the cotton industry photos were taken near
+Some of the cotton industry photos were

-Department welcoming Texas Tech Alumni.
+Economics Department welcoming Texas Tech Alumni.
+Evangeline Jacobs is a native

-Evangeline Jacobs is a native of Lubbock, Texas.
+of Lubbock, Texas.

 James, Wanda

-Photograph collection, 1899-1981
+Photograph Collection, 1899-1981

 396 photos, 24 postcards

-SWCPC 404, E1-E9
+SWCPC 404 E1-E9

-Consists of photographs of the Macie Huffman family and the Roland Redus
+Consists of photographs of the Macie Huffman family and the Roland Redus family

-James is a native of Anton, Texas, and published a history of the First United Methodist
+(ca. 1899-1944).
+James is a native of Anton, Texas, and published a history of

-Church in Anton in 1988.
+the First United Methodist Church in Anton in 1988.

 Jennings Tent Show Company

-Photograph collection, 1910-1920
+Photograph Collection, 1910-1920

 10 postcards, 38 photos, 56 copy prints

-SWCPC 367, E2-E5
+SWCPC 367 E2-E5

-Consists of photographs of the Jennings Tent Show Company and
+Consists of photographs of the Jennings Tent Show Company and entertainers

-Thomas Jennings formed the Jennings Dramatic Company in 1920 and toured California and the
+(1910-1920).
+Thomas Jennings formed the Jennings Dramatic Company in 1920 and

-Midwest.
-The Jennings tent show performed in small towns through the 1920s and 1930s.
+toured California and the Midwest.
+The Jennings tent show performed in small

-Tom's daughter, Marguerite Jennings Secrist was a player in the traveling company.
+was a player in the traveling company.

 John F. Kennedy